microsoft/bobsql/demos/sqlserver2022/datavirt/readme.md

 - Download minio.exe for Windows into c:\minio.exe
 - Download the openssl for Windows MSI and run the installer.
 Use all the defaults.
-- Set a system environment variable OPENSSL_CONF=C:\Program Files\OpenSSL-Win64\bin\openssl.cfg and add to the system environment variable PATH :\Program Files\OpenSSL-Win64\bin
+- Set a system environment variable OPENSSL_CONF=C:\Program Files\OpenSSL-Win64\bin\openssl.cfg and add to the system environment variable PATH c:\Program Files\OpenSSL-Win64\bin
 - Generate a private key using the following command from the c:\minio directory.

 `openssl genrsa -out private.key 2048`